Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Sharpness of Theorems , , and

-Finally, we close the paper by seeing that Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro} fail on surface pairs of log general type.
-As in Example \ref{sharpness of char}, we can easily check that counterexamples (\cite{Ray}) of the Kodaira vanishing theorem on smooth projective surfaces of general type shows that Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro} do not hold for surfaces of general type in any characteristic.
-Let us see that Langer's surface pair \cite{Lan15} shows that Theorems \ref{BSV, Intro} and \ref{lift, Intro} do not hold on surface pairs of log general type even when the surfaces themselves are rational.
+Finally, we close the paper by discussing the assumptions of Iitaka dimensions of log canonical divisors in Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro}.
+By Raynaud's counterexample (\cite{Ray}) to the Kodaira vanishing theorem on a smooth projective surface with a big canonical divisor, we can see that Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro} do not hold for a surface with a big canonical divisor in any characteristic.
+In the next example, we will see that Langer's surface pair \cite{Lan15} shows that Theorems \ref{BSV, Intro} and \ref{lift, Intro} do not hold on a surface pair whose log canonical divisor is big even when the surface itself is rational.